 Be sure to fill in the remaining information.
 Do not read the questions allowed.
-Simply record your own impressions. , A. Did the respondent terminate the survey early?
-(1=Yes, 2=No) f YES, continue.
+Simply record your own impressions.
+A. Did the respondent terminate the survey early?
+(1=Yes, 2=No) [] If YES, continue.
 If NO, skip to question 1.
 B. Why did the respondent terminate the survey early?
 1 = Temporary stop only - Wishes to continue survey at a later time.
 See "Temporary Stop Instructions" below.
 2 = Tired 3 = Too busy, does not have time 4 = Offended at question 5 = Suspicious of FO / survey intent / IPA 6 = Does not feel like continuing survey 7 = Other (specify) Temporary Stop Instructions: You have indicated that the FR wishes to continue the survey in the future.
 Please ask the FR when they are next available, and then call your team lead (or other senior team member) to confirm this day and time.
 If you are unable to confirm this day and time, make a tentative appointment with the FR.
 Then, let the FR know that you will contact them to confirm when you will return.
-Record this information and the current time on the tracking sheet now. .
-Time end interview: (24 hr clock) : 2.
+Record this information and the current time on the tracking sheet now.
+1. Time end interview: (24 hr clock) : 2.
 In what language was the survey administered?
-(1=English, 2=Kiswahili, 3=Luo) Pa.
+(1=English, 2=Kiswahili, 3=Luo) 2a.
 How was the respondent's skill in speaking and understanding the survey language?
-(1 = Displayed no problems speaking or understanding language 2 = Displayed a little difficulty speaking or understanding language 3 = Displayed moderate difficulty speaking or understanding language 4 = Displayed serious problems speaking or understanding language) 8.
+(1 = Displayed no problems speaking or understanding language 2 = Displayed a little difficulty speaking or understanding language 3 = Displayed moderate difficulty speaking or understanding language 4 = Displayed serious problems speaking or understanding language) 3.
 Were any people present during all or part of this interview (other than the respondent and IPA staff)?
 (1 = Yes, 2 = No) 3a.
 If YES: What is their relationship to the respondent?
 Use G4 codes, list up to 4.
 Other: Are you very confident, somewhat confident or not very confident in the overall quality and truthfulness of this respondent's responses?
-(1=Very confident, 2=Somewhat confident, 3=Not confident) 4a.
-If SOMEWHAT or NOT CONFIDENT: Why?
+(1=Very confident, 2=Somewhat confident, 3=Not confident)

 5. Is this interview being performed at the respondent's current residence, place of work, or school?
-(1=Yes, 2=No) If YES, continue.
-If NO, skip to question 6.
+(1=Yes, 2=No) |\\\|

 5a.
-Please record a GPS reading now
+Please record a GPS reading now.

-Ensure that you are at the doorstep to the hou an accuracy of 8 meters. (i) Latitude: use or business for best accuracy.
-Ple ease try to obtain
+Ensure that you are at the doorstep to the house or business for best accuracy.
+Please try to obtain an accuracy of 8 meters.

+(i) Latitude: l

 (ii) Longitude:

 (iii) Elevation:

 (iv) Accuracy: